 Judge Woodard matriculated through the educational system of the Fort Worth ISD and graduated from Trimble Tech High School in 1984.
 She furthered her educational aspirations by attending Tarrant County College and received her judicial education through a grant funded by the Criminal Justice Division at Texas State University.
 She is currently enrolled in Justice Court College for judges and continues to add to the depth and breadth of her educational tool belt.

 Judge Woodard was elected Tarrant County Precinct 8 Judge in 2010 and boldly accepted the challenge to take the reins of the seat and further serve the great communities represented therein with veracity.
-She is currently serving the third year of her second term, and is just as fervent about it as she was during her first term.
+She is currently serving her third term, and is just as fervent about it as she was during her first term.
+Judge Woodard was selected to be on the Education Committee for Clerk School at the Texas Justice Training Center, and member of Bail Bond Board.

 Taking immense pride in being a woman of integrity, Judge Woodard stands for justice, equality and the uplifting of individuals no matter their ethnicity, religion or cultural background.
 Her passion for universal rights directly aligns with how she values lives: we are all somebody and we all deserve to be treated as such.